ska-sa/mkp-sci-com/README.md

 MeerKAT+  Science Commissioning

-This is the repository for the scripts and reduction configeration files for the MeerKAT+ Science Commissioning.
+This is the repository for the scripts and reduction configuration files for the MeerKAT+ Science Commissioning.